glisanti/MCK-CCA/README.md

 year = {2014}, }
 ```

+## Troubleshooting

+The system has been tested on Linux and Mac only.
+We expect it should run smoothly on Windows with some effort.

 ## References

 [1] G. Lisanti , S. Karaman, I. Masi, Multi Channel-Kernel Canonical Correlation Analysis for Cross-View Person Re-Identification, ACM Transactions on Multimedia Computing, Communications and Applications (TOMM) , 2017.